It's a SpongeBob Christmas!: Set construction

 Caballero and Walsh had conflicts on making sure the stop motion version of Bikini Bottom will resemble the 2D world of the series.
-Caballero said that "We didn't want to make exact sculptural copies of the cartoon drawings and layouts, just because it might've ended up feeling too 'perfect' or something.
-So we chose to re-appropriate real world objects as much as possible."
-Art director Kelly Mazurowski focused on "digging through salvage yards", picking the right materials to be used in the set.
-Caballero described this process as "'puppetizing' the world of Bikini Bottom."
+Caballero said that Screen Novelties "didn't want to make exact sculptural copies of the cartoon drawings and layouts, just because it might've ended up feeling too 'perfect' or something."
+Instead, the staff chose to use various real-world objects to "puppetize" the world of Bikini Bottom, with art director Kelly Mazurowski helping out in picking the right materials to be used in the set.

 Six sets were constructed on which 60 pounds of baking soda were used as snow (the crew tried to use real snow but it melted), 42 pounds of glitter were used to cover the background, and 20 boxes of breakfast cereal were used to cover the coral rocks.
 Over 38 different types of foam were used to make the set pieces and the characters' bodies and heads.
 To render SpongeBob's pineapple house, palm fronds from a tree in a school yard were used.
 Other props and materials used were an actual starfish, three Christmas trees (for the Patchy the Pirate's Winter Wonderland scenes), six boxes of puff cereal (to create the fruitcake inside SpongeBob's mouth), 21 pounds of googly eyes (for rivets, texture pieces, knobs, etc.), 22 pounds of woodchips (to create Sandy's treedome floor), and 24 bunches of craft flowers (to create the parade float).

 Character design

-According to Caballero, SpongeBob was the most challenging character to translate to stop motion.
-It was so "...just because of the sheer number of parts that needed to be made.
-We wanted to retain as much of that squashy-stretchy goofiness as possible, so he had dozens of replacement parts, like arms, noses, even various sizes of cheeks and freckles.
-Of course, as the main character, you really want to make sure he will charm the audience, which brings a special kind of pressure."
+According to Caballero, SpongeBob was the most challenging character to translate to stop motion, noting that Screen Novelties "wanted to retain as much of that squashy-stretchy goofiness as possible, so he had dozens of replacement parts, like arms, noses, even various sizes of cheeks and freckles."
 Walsh said, "The most important thing is to capture the spirit of the character, not necessarily a literal copy of the 2D.
 Puppets have their own kind of energy and you have to be careful about what to include and what to leave out."
 On the other hand, Patchy the Pirate became the easiest character to make "because he has the most humanoid proportions."